 Once your doctor has run tests and checked each of your systems carefully, he should be able to either give you a clear diagnosis or refer you to a specialist.
 When the cause is within your reproductive system, your gynecologist may prescribe pain medications, an antibiotic or surgery where necessary.
 You may be asked to try oral contraceptives if the pain is hormone-related or related to your menstrual cycle.
 Pelvic pain should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition and careful follow up should always be performed.

 Women often experience pelvic pain, and sometimes there isn’t a cause that can be discerned.
 In those cases, you may be told to try anti-inflammatory or pain relief medication, relaxation exercises or physical therapy.
 Your treatment also may involve a multi-pronged approach of dietary changes, exercise, stress relief or even environmental changes.
 If none of these treatments seems to help, you may come away with the diagnosis of chronic pelvic pain syndrome (CPPS).
 CPPS is classified as pelvic pain that has been present for six months or more and does not respond to treatment.

 Important Reminder: This information is only intended to provide gynecology guidance, not a definitive medical advice.
 Please consult obgyn doctor about your specific condition.
 Only a trained, experienced board certified gynecologist or certified gynecology specialist can determine an accurate diagnosis and proper treatment.

 Do you have questions about Pelvic Pain?
-Would like to schedule an appointment with the NYC top Gynecologist, Dr. Pedram Bral, please contact our office.
+Would like to schedule an appointment with the best OBGYN in Manhattan, Dr. Pedram Bral, please contact our office.

 Dr. Pedram Bral, Gynecologist (Gynecologist NYC, Midtown)